 Once you have all of your pieces cut, be sure to sand any rough edges or surfaces.
 This will ensure a clean and smooth finish for your garden easel.

-Now that your pieces are cut and sanded, you’re ready to move on to assembling your easel.
+Now that your pieces are cut and sanded, you’re ready to assemble your easel.
 Get your screws, drill, and other necessary tools ready, and let’s get started on building your DIY garden easel.

 Assemble Your Garden Easel

 Once you have all of your pieces cut, be sure to sand any rough edges or surfaces.
 This will ensure a clean and smooth finish for your easel.
-Now that your pieces are cut and sanded, you’re ready to move on to assembling your easel.
+Now that your pieces are cut and sanded, you’re ready to assemble your easel.
 Get your screws, wire drill, and other necessary tools ready, and let’s get started on building your DIY garden easel.

-STEP 1: First, I cut all three pieces of bamboo (or wood) the same length and laid them side by side.
-The length depends on how tall you want your easel to be.
+STEP 1: First, I cut all three pieces of bamboo (or wood) to the same length and laid them side by side.
+The length depends on how tall you want your easel.
 Mine are about 5 ft.
-Then, I used a wood bit with my drill to make holes through each piece.
+Then I used a wood bit in my drill to drill holes through each piece.

-STEP 2: Next, secure the three wood pieces with galvanized wire and secure the wire at the back by twisting it tight.
+STEP 2: Next, secure the three wooden pieces with galvanized wire, then twist the wire at the back to secure it.
 As you can see, it ain’t pretty!
 It won’t be visible from the back, so I’m not gonna fuss about it.
 I wired them loosely so that I could adjust the legs.

 Next, attach a support piece across the front of the easel to stabilize the front legs.
 Drill holes and secure with wire.

-Once your frame is assembled, it’s time to add the frame that will hold your easel together and give it even more stability.
+Once your frame is assembled, it’s time to add the frame that will hold your easel together and provide additional stability.

 Adding A Frame To The Garden Art Easel